charlievillacr/jsbooks/1JavaScriptBeginner.md

 marks2
 ```

 You would have noticed that we make use of an "equal to" symbol to assign some values to a variable.

 This "equal to" symbol is called assignment operator and is used to initialize a variable.

 #### Few important points to remember

-1. When you simply declare a variable, it holds no value.
+##### When you simply declare a variable, it holds no value

 For example: